-When designing your website or app, make sure to design your customer path with as few choices as possible – moving the customer down the path towards one conversion goal and one call to action.
+When designing your website or app, make sure to design your customer path with as few choices as possible and that important decisions are early on – moving the customer down the path towards one conversion goal and one call to action.

-In addition to reducing the choices available, marketers can also make default choices for their consumers, for example selecting more expensive add-ons, subtly nudging them towards spending more.
+In addition to reducing the choices available, marketers can also make default choices for their consumers, for example selecting more expensive add-ons and making them look like a good decision, subtly nudging them towards spending more.

-By making decisions for your users, you free up their energy and attention to complete their desired objectives of your site, leading to higher conversions.
+By doing the decision making for your users, you free up their mental energy and attention to complete their desired objectives of your site, leading to higher conversions.

 This assessment is the starting point to understanding your organization’s capabilities and will set you on the path to building a high-performing program.